Best bidet of 2021 | CNN Underscored

 Brondell Swash 1400 ($649; brondell.com or amazon.com)

 The Brondell Swash 1400 and Omigo Luxury Bidet seemed to be the exact same bidet seat with different branding.
-The Swash 1400 didn’t have the most comfortable stream and it’s dryer felt like it was only hitting half of the area it needed to.
-If you’re going to spend this much money on a bidet we’d recommend the Toto K300 or the Bio Bidet Bliss BB-2000.
+The Swash 1400 didn’t have the most comfortable stream, and its dryer felt like it was only hitting half of the area it needed to.
+If you’re going to spend this much money on a bidet, we’d recommend the Toto K300 or the Bio Bidet Bliss BB-2000.

 Omigo Luxury Bidet Toilet Seat ($649; myomigo.com)

-The Omigo Luxury Bidet felt and looked identical to the Brondell Swash 1400, and had similar problems with a lackluster spray and ineffective dryer.
+The Omigo Luxury Bidet felt and looked identical to the Brondell Swash 1400 and had similar problems, with a lackluster spray and ineffective dryer.

 Read more from CNN Underscored’s hands-on testing: